Kareem Hunt: Postseason

-Video controversy
+2018 assault incident

-On November 30, 2018, TMZ released a video of Hunt involved in kicking a woman in a hotel from the previous February.
+On November 30, 2018, TMZ released a February 2018 video of Hunt assaulting a woman in a hotel after his friends claimed that she called him a racial slur.
 Later that same day, Hunt was placed on the commissioner's exempt list, prohibiting him from practicing and playing with the team.
-Shortly after being placed on the exempt list, the Chiefs released him.
+Shortly after being placed on the exempt list, the Chiefs released Hunt.
 Chiefs co-owner and CEO Clark Hunt released a statement following his release indicating that Hunt was not truthful when the Chiefs asked him about the incident.